-On 10 December 2018, the U.S. Memorial for Pukeahu was unveiled in the presence of the Minister of Defence Ron Mark, HE US Ambassador to New Zealand Scott Brown and guest of honour Randall G. Schriver, Assistant Secretary of Defense for Asian and Pacific Security Affairs.
+On 10 December 2018, the U.S. Memorial representing the United States and New Zealand's shared history was unveiled at Pukeahu.
+Guests present at the ceremony included the Minister of Defence Ron Mark, U.S. Ambassador to New Zealand Scott Brown and guest of honour Randall G. Schriver, Assistant Secretary of Defense for Asian and Pacific Security Affairs.
 Michael Conley, Chief of Staff, American Battle Monuments Commission was the Master of Ceremonies.

 The U.S. Memorial was designed by Monica Ponce de Leon, a Venezuelan-American architect and Dean of the Princeton University School of Architecture, who was also present at the unveiling.
-Monica Ponce de Leon worked with landscape architects, Landworks Studio and was supported in Wellington by architect Sam Kebbell.
+Monica Ponce de Leon worked with landscape architects, Landworks Studio and was supported by Wellington architect Sam Kebbell.

 The memorial is placed to draw people into an area of reflection.
 The entry pathways give way to a spiralling slope that will guide visitors around a gentle mound until, at the far end of the path, there is a tablet with a passage to help them focus on remembrance.
 The memorial’s granite tablet was carved in Madison, Wisconsin.

 The words on the tablet are taken from a radio address delivered on Anzac Day 1943, by then U.S. Secretary of the Navy, Frank Knox, and read:

 Together, in our strength, we shall keep that ocean – Pacific! ...
 As we are comrades in battle, so we shall be partners in victory.
 I salute the lands of the ANZACs as our companions in the peace that will follow, comrades and partners as an example to all the world of what can be accomplished by a fraternity of free men.